peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Parameters:</b>

  * <i>str</i>: A text string.
 The string must contain only basic digits 0 to 9 (U+0030 to U+0039), except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
 The string is not allowed to contain white space characters, including spaces.
+The string may start with any number of zeros.

 <b>Return Value:</b>